Get ready county clerks, because this post is just for you…

 A common question posed to the analysts here at TSLAC concerns the difference between records series on Local Schedule CC that look nearly identical but have different retention periods.
 A good example is series CC1400-11 and CC1400-10.
 Both are for deputation records, but only one has permanent retention.
 Why?

 Keen-eyed readers and seasoned clerks will immediately spot the difference between them.
 CC1400-11 is for filed notices while CC1400-10 is reserved for recorded notices.
 How do you know if the legal document, commonly called an instrument in legalese, in front of you is filed or recorded?
-Consult the County Clerk’s Manual.
-That’s what I do when I need to understand a county clerk’s duties.
-Chapter 2 of the 2013 Edition discusses filing and recording documents.
+Consult the latest edition of the County Clerk’s Manual, and refer to the chapter discussing “RECORDING AND FILING OF INSTRUMENTS”

 Filing begins when the clerk takes physical possession of an instrument, at which point it is considered “conditionally filed.”
 The clerk then records (1) the names of the parties to the instrument in alphabetical order, (2) the date of the instrument, (3) the nature of the instrument, and (4) the time that the instrument was filed.
 The clerk must provide the filer with a receipt containing this information.
 The clerk maintains physical possession of the instrument.